20 Most Common Questions About Abortion & Solutions

 - Methotrexate administration might take place to absorb the pregnancy tissue and save the Fallopian tube.
 The administration depends on a significant factor in the time frame since the occurrence of pregnancy.

-- Emergency surgery might take place in case of stretched or has a ruptured tube.
+- Emergency surgery might take place in case of a stretched or has a ruptured tube.
 If such is the case, the doctor might remove part or all of it may have.
 Also, there are chances of bleeding through the tube or a rupture.

 - A laparoscopic surgery after injecting general anesthesia may take place.
 It also repairs or removes the affected Fallopian tube.